microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 3: Export anonymized data to a storage account

 1. Now you will go to the `FHIR CALLS` collection in Postman and prepare a new request for a de-identified `$export`.
-This call will cause the FHIR service to de-identify and export all resources to the "**expsa**" storage account you configured in the previous step.
+This API call will cause the FHIR service to de-identify and export all resources to the `anonymization` container in the "**expsa**" storage account.

 > You can create a new request in Postman by clicking on the existing `GET List Patients` request and selecting **Duplicate** from the **View more actions** menu.
 Select **Rename** and name the new request `GET Export Anonymized FHIR Data` (the `GET` should already be present on the left).